AI: The New Frontier in Cybersecurity – Opportunities and Ethical Dilemmas

 Automated Attack Generation

-AI didn't just improve attack detection—it enabled attack creation:
+AI didn't just improve attack detection.
+It enabled attack creation at scale.
+I've seen demonstrations that genuinely worry me:

 Real-World Implementation: Lessons from the Trenches